-Malka Kopell is a senior program manager for community engagement and health care policy.
-She has more than 30 years of experience helping local governments and state agencies create and implement effective strategies for community engagement.
-Ms. Kopell has developed and managed engagement processes along the “collaboration continuum,” ranging from gathering public input to working with key stakeholders to co-design and implement programs, in the areas of public budgeting, election reform, neighborhood revitalization, downtown redevelopment, air quality, transportation, recycling, youth development, and public health.
+Malka Kopell is a Senior Facilitator and Mediator, with more than 30 years of experience helping local governments and state agencies create and implement effective strategies for community engagement.
+Ms. Kopell has developed and managed engagement processes along the “collaboration continuum,” ranging from gathering public input to working with key stakeholders to co-design and implement programs in the areas of water quality and sustainability, air quality, land use planning, transportation, recycling, public budgeting, neighborhood revitalization, downtown redevelopment, youth development, and public health.

 Ms. Kopell’s recent Center projects include facilitating a task force of external and internal stakeholders convened by the California Environmental Protection Agency, the California Health and Human Services Agency, and the Office of Governor Edmund G. Brown Jr., to inform the transition plan for the reorganization of the State Drinking Water Program.
 She also co-authored a benchmarking study on community engagement practices for the City and County of San Francisco.
 Currently, she is part of a statewide team of Center consultants working with diverse stakeholders to collaboratively implement the new California Sustainable Groundwater Management Act.